 These are the best cold-weather liner gloves you can get for your hands.
 It will protect your hands all day long.

 These Rho liners feature a durable, breathable, and stretch fabric.
-They are lightweight and compact such that you can use them for different outdoor activities including hiking.
+They are lightweight and compact such that you can use them for different outdoor activities, including hiking.
 You can use them as gloves during mild winter conditions.
 They come in as liners under winter gloves for severe winter conditions.

-These liners feel and look very comfortable and they also come with long wrists.
+These liners feel and look very comfortable and come with long wrists.
 Even though they can be used as gloves, you will get the best of their functionality when you use them as glove liners.

 Highlighted Features:

-- Smooth material to ensure a comfortable next-to-skin feel.
+• Smooth material to ensure a comfortable next-to-skin feel.

-- Sensor pads on the thumbs for ease in using smartphones.
+• Sensor pads on the thumbs for ease in using smartphones.

-- Durable and breathable.
+• Durable and breathable.

 3. Santic Dorin Cycling Liner Gloves